KANG-BIOINFO/scRNA-seq_Hepatoblastoma/README.md

 Here're codes which were used to conduct analysis and draw figures in this paper: Modeling Hepatoblastoma: [Identification of Distinct Tumor Cell Populations and Key Genetic Mechanisms through Single Cell Sequencing.] (https://github.com/KANG-BIOINFO/scRNA-seq_Hepatoblastoma/edit/main/README.md)

-Supplementary Figures: Analysis of single nuclei RNA in each sample group and visualization;
+Supplementary Figures: Analysis of single nuclei RNA in each sample group and visualization;</br>
 Figure 3: Systemic analysis of integrated cells from all sample groups;
 Figure 4: Scatter plot of gene expression levels across sample groups; Volcano plots of DEGs; Cell cycle scores across cell types.
 Figure 5: Subclustering of tumor cells; Visualization of tumor signatures.